 We can still be self-sufficient and sustainable in our day and age …………... but not for long!
 If we do not all work together, and if those who are charged to set an example do not act immediately (by initiating self-sufficient buildings and projects), then it might be too late to stop the downward spiral towards self destruction.

 Peter Stutchbury, a renowned and multiple laureate Australian architect, reminded me of what shelter & appropriate settlement actually is through the following analogy: He used the example of camping.
 When you arrive at a place where would you would like to camp, would you consider pitching your tent (shelter) in the sun or under a tree?
 Would you consider where the sun rises & sets in order to have the tent in the shade for as long as possible?
 Would you consider where the water would come from during an unexpected or sudden downpour, in order to prevent the water from flooding through the tent?
 If you do all these things when camping for a relatively short period of time, why would you not consider these things when building a permanent structure?

 I divide sustainability into two categories: Passive design & Self- sustainability

 Passive design & (in my opinion) is where, through clever design & decision making, and without necessarily paying more, one can have better living, working & relaxing conditions.
 All architects should use passive design principals, in every design, as a given

 Examples of passive design principals are:

--Good (correct) orientation of a building will let the sun in during winter & keep the sun out during summer, as well as let the wind through when needed
+-Good orientation & of a building will let the sun in during winter & keep the sun out during summer, as well as let the wind through when needed

--Retaining existing endemic plants and trees will result in a ‘greener’ landscape when the project is complete, reduce the cost of ‘greening’ a project and will most likely survive the local conditions
+-Retaining existing endemic plants and trees & will result in a ‘greener’ landscape when the project is complete, reduce the cost of ‘greening’ a project and will most likely survive the local condition.

 Self-sustainability principals are in my opinion, technologically advanced solutions to improve one’s living-, working- and relaxation conditions (at a cost)